Lets us see your recipe ideas with Peggy Roses on our Facebook page @ Peggy Roses Jellies, LLC!

-Please checkout our recipes/pairings/cocktails (below).
-At the bottom of the page try our “Recipe of the Summer!” and more ideas on our Facebook page Peggy Roses Jellies, LLC, also visit Peggy Roses on Instagram and Pinterest for tons of serving suggestions, meal ideas and recipes!
+**Checkout our recipes/pairings/cocktails (below).
+Bottom of the page try our “Recipe of the Summer!” and more ideas on our Facebook page Peggy Roses Jellies, LLC, also visit Peggy Roses on Instagram and Pinterest for tons of serving suggestions, meal ideas and recipes!
 Our Pepper jellies and Champagne mustard pair nicely with all charcuterie boards and all wines and beers!
-(Social media links are coming!)
+(SOCIAL MEDIA LINKS WILL BE BACK UP SHORTLY!)